back to Manual

 2D: Typically view 1 or 4 slices at a time.
 Use the mouse scroll wheel to move between slices.
 This is the only place where the Region of Interest (ROI) tool is available.
 This is the tool used to quantify HU (see below).

-MPR (Multiplanar Reconstruction): In each of the 3 viewframes, drag the crosshairs around to see different sections.
+MPR (Multiplanar Reformation): In each of the 3 viewframes, drag the crosshairs around to see different sections.
 Possibly zoom and pan to enlarge brain if it's very small.

 3D: Not used.

 The protocols are already set up ahead of time specifically for our needs.
-Each of our custom protocols begins with OC.
+Each of our custom protocols begins with OBG.

 No scout (prescan) images are ever taken because we don't need to minimize radiation.

 In the Acquisition tab, click Protocol, Begin.
 Then click start on the LCD screen.
-Before the timer gets to zero, get back 10 feet or get behind the shielded glass.
-The background radiation at this distance is equivalent to background.
+Before the timer gets to zero, get back 10 feet or get behind the wall.
+The background radiation at 10 feet is equivalent to background.
 Wait for a few minutes for the slices to load into the workstation.
 While images are being reconstructed, other tabs in software will be disabled.
 After it's done, click View.

 HU values are quantitative measurements of radiodensity in a material.
 In very simplistic terms, it's the grayscale on the images, with higher HU values showing as white.
 Below are the HU values relevant to our needs.
 The Cryoprotective Agent (CPA) is an equal mix of DMSO and ethylene glycol (EG).
 The DMSO shows on CT scans as significantly more radiopaque due to the sulfur atoms, but the EG does not affect the attenuation.